 - Lack of side shields may let in sunlight on some faces

+As the best polarized sunglasses for women these functional yet fashionable aviators provide women who only want to invest in a single pair of glasses an ability to cover all bases with shades.
+They are equally good for staring down tarpon or for sitting behind the wheel of a convertible.
 If metal frames are your thing, and you want a practical yet distinctly feminine set of glasses, these are fashionable, yet will also serve you well on the water.
 They’re extremely comfortable with snag-proof nose pads, and also super lightweight, so you can wear them from sunup to sundown without experiencing any sort of fatigue.

 Best Polarized Sunglasses for Trout Fishing: Smith Optics Guide’s Choice with ChromaPop

 - Lens Recommendations: Bronze Mirror, Green Mirror, Amber, Brown

 - Frame Options: Tortoise, Matte Black, Matte Gravy, Matte Havana, Black, Havana